 When choosing your Medicare plan, you need to consider your lifestyle – as it is now and how you see it progressing in the future.

 Comparing specific plans will provide the final details you need to make your choice.
 Here are a few factors to consider in your decision-making process:

 - Do your doctors participate in any networks?

 - Are extra benefits offered important to you?

 Of course, this is not an exhaustive list of factors to consider.

-The best way to ensure that you’ve chosen a plan that works for you is to meet with an experienced Medicare insurance consultant.
+The best way to ensure that you’ve chosen a plan that works for you is to meet with Licensed Insurance Consultant who has experience in dealing with Medicare plans.
 They can lead you through the process to show you what plan – or mix of plans – is right for you.